gbdev/rgbds-www/src/pages/install/index.md

 # Installing RGBDS

-Most people will want to use a release (the latest the bestest!), but if you are willing to help us test new features, you may consider [using a development version](/install/master).
+Most people will want to use a release (the more recent the better), but if you are willing to help us test new features, you may consider [using a development version](/install/master).

 The two main options to install a release of RGBDS are to download pre-built executables, or to [build from source](/install/source).
 Below is a list of <abbr title="Operating System">OS</abbr>es for which we know pre-built executables are available.